FREQUENTLY ASKED QUESTIONS

-Family Orientations will be held in May and June 2017.
-Additionally, individual family meetings and student orientations will take place in August 2017.
+For new students, Family Orientations will be held in May and June 2018.
+Additionally, individual family meetings and student orientations will take place in August 2018.
 The specific dates of home visits and orientations will be communicated in the Welcome Packet and at Family Orientation.

 Our school is located at 10211 12th Ave S. Seattle, WA 98168.